markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 *Character-only attribute.*

-If set to `true`, incoming damage is applied directly by the server and the [damaged](events#damaged) event is skipped.
+If set to `true`, incoming damage is applied directly by the server before any [damaged](events#damaged) reaction.
-Use this for simple NPCs/targets that should not run custom damage scripts.
+Surviving targets still receive `damaged`, so their scripts can retaliate or otherwise react.
+Lethal damage does not queue this reaction; the character receives [death](events#death).
 On lethal damage, the server also applies death state automatically (`mode = "dead"` and `visible = false`).

 ```toml